 A total of 327 patients (327 primary and 302 fellow eyes, 629 total eyes) were enrolled and underwent EVO/EVO+ ICL/TICL implantation in this study.
 One subject was discontinued from the study following lens explantation due to complaint of glare and halos.
 The interim analysis for PMA P030016/S035 included 303 primary eyes and 266 fellow eyes (569 total eyes) that completed the Month 6 visit.
 An update of safety data was submitted after all remaining treated eyes completed the Month 6 visit.
 Therefore, the safety data provided below includes all implanted eyes.
 Effectiveness data were not updated after all eyes completed the Month 6 visit; effectiveness data presented in this document are based on the 303 primary eyes (569 total eyes) that completed the Month 6 visit included in the interim analysis.
-Subject follow-up will continue through 3 years to obtain long-term data on clinical performance.
+Refer to Effectiveness Findings in POST-APPROVAL FOLLOW-UP OF THE EVO/EVO+ ICL/TICL PMA COHORT for all eyes that completed the Month 6 Visit.